Fairy Tail: Fairy Tail | Natsu Dragneel | Lucy Heartfilia | Strongest Team | Sirius Team | Founders | Other Members

-- Curb-Stomp Battle: Jose was in the middle of giving one of these to the majority of Fairy Tail (including Erza) when Makarov showed up to fight him.
-While its true the guild was worn down at the time, Jose pushed Fairy Tail to its limits without even breaking a sweat and was doing so remotely.
-Made all the more impressive by the fact that Erza was facing him directly at the time and he was practically toying with her.
-Hes on the receiving end from Makarov after he uses Fairy Law (until that point theyd been evenly matched in magical combat).
+- Curb-Stomp Battle: Jose is in the middle of giving one of these to the majority of Fairy Tail (including Erza) when Makarov shows up to fight him.
+While it's true the guild was worn down at the time, Jose pushed Fairy Tail to its limits without breaking a sweat and was doing so remotely.
+It's made all the more impressive by the fact that Erza faces him directly and he practically toys with her.
+He's on the receiving end from Makarov after he uses Fairy Law; until that point they'd been evenly matched in magical combat.

 - Dark Is Evil: He is a specialist in darkness magic, and is a vengeful, greedy, and most of all dangerous adversary for Fairy Tail.

 - Evil Cannot Comprehend Good: He assumes Fairy Tail is protecting Lucy from him simply because of her wealth.
 It never occurs to him that the guild sees her as one of their True Companions until it is too late.

 - Evil Counterpart: To Makarov.
 Both are Wizard Saints and the respective masters of their guild.
 Jose is a younger Smug Super who happily starts wars for petty reasons, while Makarov is a much older Humble Hero who only raises his sword to protect his "children".

 - Evil Is Petty: He damages Fairy Tail out of jealousy, and plans to ruin the Heartfilia Konzern, one of Fiore's wealthiest family businesses, because he's afraid said guild is out to monopolize their fortune.